httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 No-Vary-Search: except=("productId")
 ~~~~

-Note that "cache busting" by sending unique query parameters to avoid retrieving a cached response can be made ineffective by the `No-Vary-Search` header field.
+Note that "cache busting", the practice of changing a query parameter to create a distinct cache key and force retrieval of a newer response, can be made ineffective by the `"No-Vary-Search"` response header field.

-{{header-definition}} defines the new response header field `No-Vary-Search`, using the {{STRUCTURED-FIELDS}} framework. {{data-model}} and {{parsing}} illustrate the data model for how the field value can be represented in specifications, and the process for parsing the raw output from the structured field parser into that data model. {{comparing}} gives the key algorithm for comparing if two URLs are equivalent under the influence of the header field; notably, it leans on the decomposition of the query component into keys and values given by the [application/x-www-form-urlencoded](https://url.spec.whatwg.org/#concept-urlencoded) format specified in {{WHATWG-URL}}.
+{{header-definition}} defines the new `"No-Vary-Search"` response header field, using the {{STRUCTURED-FIELDS}} framework. {{data-model}} and {{parsing}} illustrate the data model for how the field value can be represented in specifications, and the process for parsing the raw output from the structured field parser into that data model. {{comparing}} gives the key algorithm for comparing if two URLs are equivalent under the influence of the header field; notably, it leans on the decomposition of the query component into keys and values given by the [application/x-www-form-urlencoded](https://url.spec.whatwg.org/#concept-urlencoded) format specified in {{WHATWG-URL}}.
 (As such, this header field is not useful for URLs whose query component does not follow that format.)
 Finally, {{caching}} explains how to extend {{Section 4 of HTTP-CACHING}} to take this new equivalence into account.

+From a deployment perspective, this extension is implemented by HTTP caches, including browser caches, content delivery networks, and forward proxies.
+Origin servers send the `"No-Vary-Search"` response header field to provide instructions to these caches.
+Caches that implement this extension use these instructions to determine when a previously stored response can be safely reused for a new request, even if the query components of the target URIs differ.

 # Conventions and Definitions